avrilcoghlan/LittleBookofRBioinformatics/src/chapter2.rst

 bioinformaticians.
 In this simplified version, we have calculated the GC content in non-overlapping windows along a DNA sequence.
-However, it is more usual to calculate GC content in overlapping windows along a sequence, althought that makes the code slightly more complicated.
+However, it is more usual to calculate GC content in overlapping windows along a sequence, although that makes the code slightly more complicated.

 A sliding window plot of GC content